 Instagram Around the City

 Your camera may be filled with thousands of Instagrammable photos.
-But, for those that want to combine their love of photography, architecture, and floral enchantments.
-Then a trip to the garden district is an absolute must.
+Nonetheless, for those that want to combine their love of photography, architecture, and floral enchantments, a trip to the garden district is an absolute must.

 Whether you manage to tick off everything on this list or just enjoy the festivity's food and take some photos.
 You will undoubtedly bring a little bit of Mardi Gras and New Orleans back with you.